kcleal/dysgu/README.rst

     dysgu filter --min-prob 0.2 input.vcf > output.vcf

-Note, dysgu currently leaves the QUAL field empty so the PROB field should be used for quality filtering.
+For the QUAL vcf field, dysgu converts the PROB value to into PHRED-scale.

 Remove events with low support fraction::